Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore.Native.win-x86/readme.txt

    DESCRIPTION
    ===========
-   This package complements the JavaScriptEngineSwitcher.ChakraCore package and contains the native implementation of ChakraCore version 1.11.12 for Windows (x86).
+   This package complements the JavaScriptEngineSwitcher.ChakraCore package and contains the native implementation of ChakraCore version 1.11.13 for Windows (x86).

    =============
    RELEASE NOTES
    =============
-   1. ChakraCore was updated to version 1.11.12;
+   ChakraCore was updated to version 1.11.13.
-   2. MSVC runtime was embedded into the native assembly.
-Now you do not need to install the Microsoft Visual C++ Redistributable for Visual Studio 2017.

    =============
    DOCUMENTATION